Published: May 17, 2022 • 3 min read

 ref at the end.

 Now, we need to find a commit in the past where things worked.
-I usually jump back twenty commits to start.
+I usually jump back at least twenty commits to start.
 When in doubt, jump farther.

 $ git checkout HEAD~20